ImenSmatiENSI/AI3D_Multimodal_system/README.md

 The AI3DC framework is implemented in python programming language and supports any architecture as fully connected, convolutional, and max pooling layers for contours' classification.
 Based on the DeepPoly analyzer, a domain that combines Polyhedrons with Intervals.
-It is implemented using two main libraries: ERAN \footnote{Available on Github in the following link \url{https://github.com/eth-sri/eran}} and ELINA library \footnote{Available on Github at the following link \url{https://github.com/eth-sri/ELINA}}, coded in respectively Python and C programming languages.
+It is implemented using two main libraries: ERAN [ERAN](https://github.com/eth-sri/eran) and ELINA library \footnote{Available on Github at the following link \url{https://github.com/eth-sri/ELINA}}, coded in respectively Python and C programming languages.

+If your aim is to implement neural network verification in your application, it's advisable to employ the latest ERAN verifier, which boasts enhanced verification algorithms rooted in abstract interpretation.
+To incorporate this verifier and enable contour support for any object tested with deepPoly, consult the adapted main framework.
+When selecting the abstract domain, consider its suitability for representing the specific attacks tested in this project